PunGrumpy/kmitl-mvc/README.md

 This project is a robust RESTful API built with Elysia.js, following the enterprise MVC (Model-View-Controller) architecture.
 It leverages Prisma ORM for efficient database management and uses TypeScript to enhance type safety and developer experience.

+## 🧱 MVC Architecture

+This project follows a modified Model-View-Controller (MVC) architecture pattern, adapted for a RESTful API using Elysia.js.
+Here's an overview of each component and its corresponding folder in the project structure:

+### 📁 Models (`src/models/`)

+- Represent the data structures and business logic of the application.
+- Handle data validation, storage, and retrieval.
+- Example: `User` model in `src/models/user.ts`

+### 🖥️ Views (`Swagger UI`)

+- In a RESTful API, the "View" is typically the data sent back to the client.
+- Handled by Elysia.js through route handlers and serialization.

+### 🛣️ Routes and Controllers (`src/routes/`)

+- Define the API endpoints and handle the request/response cycle.
+- Combine routing and controller logic in one place.
+- Handle user input (API requests), process it, and return appropriate responses.
+- Call appropriate service methods.
+- Example: `userRoutes.ts` defines routes for user-related operations and includes the logic to handle these operations.

+### 🛠️ Services (`src/services/`)

+- Contain business logic that doesn't belong in models or routes.
+- Handle complex operations, often involving multiple models.
+- Example: `UserService` might handle operations like user authentication or complex data manipulations.

+### 📝 Types (`src/types/`)

+- Define TypeScript interfaces and types used throughout the application.
+- Ensure type safety and improve developer experience.
+- Example: `CreateUserInput` and `UpdateUserInput` types.

+This architecture promotes separation of concerns while keeping related functionality (routing and request handling) together, making the codebase organized, maintainable, and scalable.
+It's a common approach in modern API development, especially with lightweight frameworks like Elysia.js.

 ## 🚀 Getting Started

 ### 📋 Prerequisites